 StepChange – this organisation provides free advice about money problems, debt and budgeting.

-Stop Loan Sharks – if you are worried about loan sharks or would like to report a loan shark, you can advise and information from this service.
+Stop Loan Sharks – if you are worried about loan sharks or would like to report a loan shark, you can get advise and more information from this service.
+Simply visit their website.

 Turn2Us – helps people in financial difficulty to access benefits, grants and support services.